[This post was originally published in January 2018, but we’ve since updated it with more info!]

 - Create fresh, original content.
 Can you think of a unique angle or a novel way of presenting your content?
 More people will link to it if your content stands out from its competitors.

 - Identify good link partners.
 These are sites that might link to yours based on subject relevance.
 Look for partners that link to your competition, or even consider linking to your competition, as Yahoo did.
 Strong link partnerships help to increase content exposure as well as the chances of receiving more links.

 - Avoid link farms.
 Link farms are clusters of websites that link to every other site within the cluster in spite of having unrelated content.
 This is a form of spam by which site owners try to enhance a page’s visibility.
 As to be expected, search engines penalize websites that partake in link farm practices.

 - Promote your content.
-Share your work through social media and email, or by trying advanced methods to reach a larger audience.
-For instance, contact industry publications that may circulate your work among their own readers, and incorporate social media share buttons so that your work can easily be retweeted and reposted.
+Share your work through social media and email.
+Or, contact industry publications that may circulate your work among their own readers, and incorporate social media share buttons so that your work can easily be retweeted and reposted.
 The more users have access to your quality work, the more likely one (or some) will decide to link it.

 Besides ramping up content quality and visibility, here are a few additional strategies for enhancing your website’s evergreen content strategy.

 Keep it simple

 Evergreen content commonly appears as guides, definitions, and FAQs, making it necessary to use layman’s terms.
 After all, why would an expert in a topic search for information about something they’re already familiar with?

 Avoid using complicated terminology and jargon.
 Using everyday language will make your writing accessible to a wider audience, which will in turn drive more traffic and greater brand awareness.
 To find out the readability of your content, try using WebpageFX’s Readability Test Tool.